Doctor Who - The Music

 The full-length single version of the 1986 theme.

-Composed for a special trailer showcasing clips from Season 25 (the 1988 series - hence the title) that was shown to journalists at a press screening.
-It's believed that the trailer wasn't shown on television, though it did eventually appear on the Silver Nemesis DVD.
+Composed for a special trailer showcasing clips from Season 25 (the 1988-9 series) that was shown to journalists at a press screening.
+It's believed that the trailer wasn't shown on television, though it did eventually appear on the Silver Nemesis DVD in 2010.

 7F 3m1 (extended from the original 1:11 cue).
 This scored the cliffhanger to Part Two - the first 40 seconds were used in both Part Two and the Part Three reprise - and continues into the following scene.
-It can be heard on DVD at 0:50:22.
+It can be heard at 0:50:22, and appeared on the DVD Photo Gallery.

 7H 2m8 (extended from the original 1:53 cue).
-The televised version was released on the DVD isolated soundtrack, starting at 0:36:56, and formed part of The 50th Anniversary Collection suite in 2013.
+The televised version was released on the DVD isolated soundtrack, starting at 0:36:56, and formed part of The 50th Anniversary Collection suite.
 The music underscores the fight scene between Mike and the school caretaker.

-7F 3m25: the final incidental cue of the story, starting at 1:09:26 on the DVD.
+7F 3m25: the final incidental cue of the story, starting at 1:09:26.
 It also appears on The 50th Anniversary Collection and the DVD Photo Gallery.

-As with the opening theme, this is sans sound effects.
+As with the opening theme, this lacks all sound effects.